Careers360 Logo

 Solve by difficulty

-Which one of the following options gives one correct example each of convergent evolution and divergent evolution?
+Which one of the following options gives a correct example of convergent evolution and divergent evolution?

 Convergent evolution